warp-ds/tech-docs/docs/components/modal/react.md

 }
 ```

-## Customizing focus behavior
+### Customizing focus behavior

-By default the first interactive element in the modal will be focused when the modal opens.
+By default, the first interactive element in the modal will be focused when the modal opens.
 Use `initialFocusRef` to customize this behavior.
-For instance, this can be used to focus a call to action button.
+For instance, this can be used to focus a call-to-action button.

 ```jsx
 function Example() {